ohanhi/elm-style-guide/README.md

 "Rhythmic" indentations for the `->` arrows may look nice, but they quickly become a nightmare for maintainability.
 Simply adding a parameter to any of the cases can push the arrow on that line further than the others, requiring modifications on all lines.

-~~Only covering current cases in `case-of` structures is very dangerous and should be avoided at all costs.
-As of elm-compiler 0.15.1 at least, the compiler cannot find possibilities for case fall-through.
-This means **adding a new possible `Thing` could cause runtime exceptions** without the default `_` case!~~

 As of 0.16 elm-compiler can check for non-exhaustive case matches!